 Confidential and Private Support, available 24/7

-Professional addiction intervention services at Villa Treatment Center support families in Woodland Hills, CA, and across Greater Los Angeles.
+Professional addiction intervention services at Villa Treatment Center support families navigating a loved one’s addiction.
 Certified intervention specialists guide planning, the intervention meeting, treatment placement, and post-intervention family support.
 Most major insurance is accepted for the treatment that follows; admissions answer 24/7 and can arrange interventions within 24-72 hours when needed.

 If you or someone you love is in crisis right now, including overdose risk or thoughts of self-harm, call 911 or 988 (Suicide and Crisis Lifeline).
 Villa’s intervention team can also help you decide on next steps; call (818) 639-7160 any time.